podpea/javascript/README.md

     }
     ```

   - Function declarations hoist their name and the function body.
+This can be nice because it removes functions that just contain implementation details from the main flow of the code when reading it - providing your functions are named well.

     ```javascript
     function example() {